Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes Designed for LTI Channels

 In practice, \emph{given the appropriate parameter settings}, the cyclic extension of $\tilde {\mathbf x}_m^T$ and the subsequent windowing can be omitted for further simplifying the implementation.
-Recall that $B=(N-1)\mathcal F+B_g>N\mathcal F$ and $N$ is usually a power of $2$ for the IFFT.
-Then $x_m(t)$ becomes \emph{approximately} band-limited to $[-\frac{N}{2}\mathcal F, (\frac{N}{2}-1)\mathcal F]$, if we have some unloaded subcarriers at the band edge.
+Recall that $B=(N-1)\Delta F+B_g>N\Delta F$ and $N$ is usually a power of $2$ for the IFFT.
+Then $x_m(t)$ becomes \emph{approximately} band-limited to $[-\frac{N}{2}\Delta F, (\frac{N}{2}-1)\Delta F]$, if we have some unloaded subcarriers at the band edge.
 In fact, a practical OFDM system often only has $\bar N < N$ subcarriers, resulting in

 where the \ac{dc} subcarrier is also usually left unloaded to ease the RF circuit design\cite{rfme}.
-With $N-\bar N$ vacant subcarriers, the bandwidth of $x_m(t)$ becomes $B=\bar N\mathcal F+B_g \le N\mathcal F$, where the setting of $B<N\mathcal F$ actually corresponds to the aforementioned oversampling-based implementation of Fig. \ref{adi2n_ifft2}.
-Then, we can pass $\tilde {\mathbf x}_m^T$ (after prepending a CP for channel delay spread) through the ideal LPF to obtain $x_m(t)$ directly, as long as $g(t)$ is $\Pi_{\mathcal T}(t)$, implying that the simple truncation is no need for $\tilde {\mathbf x}_m^T$ which is already time-limited.
+With $\dot N=N-\bar N$ vacant subcarriers at the band edge, the bandwidth of $x_m(t)$ is $B=\bar N\Delta F+B_g \le N\Delta F$, where the setting of $B<N\Delta F$ actually corresponds to the aforementioned oversampling-based implementation of Fig. \ref{adi2n_ifft2}.
+Then, we can pass $\tilde {\mathbf x}_m^T$ (after prepending a CP for channel delay spread) through the ideal LPF to obtain $x_m(t)$ directly, as long as $g(t)$ is $\Pi_{\Delta T}(t)$, implying that the simple truncation is not needed for $\tilde {\mathbf x}_m^T$ which is already time-limited.
 This vacant subcarriers based implementation, {which has been widely adopted in practice because of its bandwidth flexibility}, is shown in Fig. \ref{adi2n_ifft3}.

 Filtering or equivalently sample-wise pulse-shaping $\tilde {\mathbf x}_m^T$ by an LPF results in filtered OFDM\cite{fofdm,fofdmspawc}, where the orthogonality among subcarriers will be eroded, especially for those at the band edge.
 This problem can be avoided by leaving edge subcarriers blank\cite{fofdm}.
 As a result, filtered OFDM can be considered as OFDM associated with rectangular pulse and vacant edge subcarriers, as shown in Table \ref{tab:mcmclassification}.